pikvm/pikvm/README.md

     [root@pikvm ~]# systemctl restart kvmd
     ```

-* If you don't need to control ATX you can disable relevant Web-UI menu in `/etc/kvmd/override.yaml`:
+* If you don't need ATX power control you can disable the relevant Web-UI menu in `/etc/kvmd/override.yaml`:
     ```yaml
     kvmd:
         atx: